RunOnFlux/fluxd/README.md

 For other targets or additional information see the Flux Daemon build and installation guide is [here](https://zel.gitbook.io/zelcurrency/installing-zel-daemon).

-If you have the dependencies you can build Flux Daemon from source by running:
+Once you have the dependencies you can build Flux Daemon from source by running:

 ```
 ./zcutil/build.sh -j$(nproc)